Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Resources/Known-Issues.md

 >
 > ### Cause
 >
-> Action group are deployed using a name which contain the subscription name.
-If the subscription name contains characters which are not considered valid for the resource, editing the action group will fail.
+> Action groups are deployed with names that include the subscription name.
+If the subscription name contains invalid characters, editing the action group will fail.
 >
 > ### Resolution
 >
-> Rename the subscription to avoid invalid characters.
-A list of supported characters for any resource can be found on the [Naming rules and restrictions for Azure resources](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules) public documentation page.
-As an example that you can find in the referenced documentation, the alert suppression rules only allow alphanumerics, underscores, and hyphens as valid characters and at the beginning of the same page, alphanumeric is referring to:
+> Rename the subscription to exclude invalid characters.
+Refer to the [Naming rules and restrictions for Azure resources](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules) for a list of supported characters.
+For instance, alert suppression rules only permit alphanumeric characters, underscores, and hyphens.
+Specifically, alphanumeric characters include:
 >
 > - **_a_** through **_z_** (lowercase letters)
 > - **_A_** through **_Z_** (uppercase letters)
 > - **_0_** through **_9_** (numbers)
 >
-> After the subscription is renamed correctly, remove the existing action groups (those whose name starts with either **_ag-AMBA-_** or **_ag-AMBA-SH-_**) and run the remediation.
+> Once the subscription has been renamed to exclude invalid characters, delete the existing action groups (those with names starting with **_ag-AMBA-_** or **_ag-AMBA-SH-_**) and rerun the remediation process.

 [Back to top of page](.)